-Sasha was educated in the very contrasting towns of Slough and Eastbourne, then at the equally contrasting Universities of York, Strasbourg and Nanjing.
-This weird and wonderful mix somehow led to acceptance on the BBC’s Graduate Training Scheme and work on programmes as varied as Watchdog, Live and Kicking, Bookworm, QED, One Foot in the Past, and Rolf’s Amazing World of Animals (less said about that the better nowadays).
+I was educated in Slough and Eastbourne, then at the Universities of York, Strasbourg and Nanjing.
+This weird and wonderful mix somehow led to acceptance on the BBC’s Graduate Training Scheme and work on a multitude of varied programmes including Watchdog, Live and Kicking, Bookworm, QED, One Foot in the Past, and Rolf’s Amazing World of Animals (less said about that the better nowadays).

-Although she loved directing and producing TV, after eighteen years in the industry (and having seen far more naked bodies than she ever thought possible in a work, or indeed any, context) Sasha felt the need to try something new.
-She was drawn to a second career in a field she had benefited from personally and had always been fascinated by – psychotherapy.
+Although I loved directing and producing TV, after eighteen years in the industry (and having seen far more naked bodies than I ever thought possible in a work, or indeed any, context) I felt the need to try something new.
+I was drawn to a second career in a field I had benefited from personally and had always been fascinated by – psychotherapy.

-Once fully qualified as a psychotherapist Sasha worked in the NHS, in higher education, and started up her own private practice.
-She gained a reputation as an embodied therapist, her yoga teaching having given her a good understanding of the mind body connection.
-This ensured a steady stream of clients, many with deep rooted somatic issues such as PTSD, dissociation, and eating disorders, alongside others with the more common presentations anger, anxiety, depression, relationship issues, and of course bereavement – the one thing none of us can ever avoid, as she was later to discover herself.
+Once fully qualified as a psychotherapist I started a private practice, seeing clients with any manner of issues including dissociation, eating disorders, anger, anxiety, depression, relationship issues, and of course bereavement – the one thing none of us can ever avoid, as I was soon to discover myself.

-Before long Sasha was able to combine her two new careers – therapy and yoga – by doing an additional training in “Trauma Sensitive Yoga” (TSY).
-This is a specialised type of yoga, rooted in therapeutic trauma theory, focused on helping those suffering from PTSD and other complex trauma to regain a relationship with their bodies.
-She began using this knowledge of the embodiment of trauma, and her yoga experience, to teach workshops to other therapists.
-These covered subjects such as: what yoga can offer therapist and client, how Trauma Sensitive Yoga can help traumatised psychotherapy clients, and the importance of self-care for those in the caring professions.
-She is still teaching those workshops on request.
+Before long I was able to combine my two careers – therapy and yoga – by training in “Trauma Sensitive Yoga”, a specialised type of yoga, rooted in therapeutic trauma theory, and focused on helping those suffering from PTSD and other complex traumas to regain a relationship with their bodies.
+I began using this knowledge of the embodiment of trauma, and my yoga experience, to teach workshops to other therapists.